SenseiMojo/SV08/README.md

 - [x] 003: the frame may be a bit wobbly.
 - [x] 004: the printer may vibrate and move around a bit as well as shake the table.
 - [ ] 005: the printer cannot print ABS/ASA/etc.
+- [ ] 006: the system can only print one color.
 ## Spool Holder
 - [x] 011: is too free-wheeling.
 - [x] 012: was broken and not fixable in one delivery - couldn't find a suitable adhesive.